 Bevel the short sides in opposing directions to minimize the seam.

-The panel will be picked up in landscape orientation.
+The panel will be picked up on the pipe in landscape orientation.
 Long sides will be top & bottom.
-So, approximately 1/2″ of the long edge will be lost during the process so keep your pattern in the center.
+Approximately 1/2″ of the long edge will be lost during the process, so remember to keep your pattern in the center.
 You might even add 1/2″ of clear glass to your piece not to lose your color.
 Please cold work your tile before delivery to the studio.

-- On the fused tile, the side fired against the shelf will appear to have straighter lines and a crisper surface.
+- The side fired against the shelf will appear to have straighter lines and a crisper surface on the fused tile.
 Decide which side you want to have as the outside and mark it as outside.

 - The top 1/2″ of the panel attaches to the glass collar on the blowpipe and is lost in the process.